St Ippolyts

-St Ippolyts (historically St Ippollitts) is a village and civil parish on the southern edge of Hitchin in Hertfordshire, England.
+St Ippolyts (historically St Ippollitts) is a village and civil parish on the southern edge of Hitchin in the North Hertfordshire district, in the county of Hertfordshire, England.
 As well as the village itself, the parish includes the hamlet of Gosmore and southern parts of the Hitchin built up area, alongside rural areas particularly to the south of the village.
 The parish had a population of 2,076 at the 2021 census.

 Toponymy

 The name of St Ippolyts, although spelled in a variety of ways, is derived from St Hippolytus to whom the village church was dedicated.
 Variant spellings which have been recorded include Epolites, Ippolitts, Pallets, Nipples or St Ibbs.
 (Note: In the same vein, the 1881 census mentions the following 28 place names, all of which are believed to refer to it: Iplits, Ipolits, Ipollitts, Ipollyts, Ipolytes, Ipolyts, Ippatyts, Ipplits, Ipployts, Ipplyts, Ippolett, Ippoletts, Ippolits, Ippolitss, Ippolits, Ippolitss, Ippolitts, Ippollit, Ippollits, Ippollitts, Ippollyts, Ippollytts, Ippololits, Ippolts, Ippolytis, Ippolyts, Ippolytts, Ippoplitts.)

 The name of the parish was officially changed from St Ippollitts to St Ippolyts with effect from 2 October 1996.
-Even in the 21st Century, road signs to the village on consecutive junctions on the nearby A602 show contradictory spellings of the village name.
+Even in the 21st century, road signs to the village on consecutive junctions on the nearby A602 show contradictory spellings of the village name.